MikeCheel/HlpAI/ai-todos.md

 - **Priority**: Medium
 - **Status**: 📋 PENDING APPROVAL

-### 🎯 Fix Context-Aware Menu Options (2024-08-22)
+### 🎯 Fix Context-Aware Menu Options (2024-08-22) - ✅ COMPLETED
 - **Task**: Only display menu options that are available for the current menu context
-- **Scope**: Review all menu displays to ensure options like 'b (back)' are only shown when they are actually available for that specific menu, not as default options when they don't apply
+- **Scope**: Review all menu displays to ensure options like 'c (cancel)' are only shown when they are actually available for that specific menu, not as default options when they don't apply
 - **Priority**: High
-- **Status**: 📋 PENDING APPROVAL
+- **Status**: ✅ COMPLETED
+- **Implementation**: Fixed context-aware prompt options throughout the application
+  - **Operational contexts**: Changed non-setup prompts to use cancellable versions (`PromptYesNoDefaultYesCancellableAsync`) where users should be able to cancel operations
+  - **Setup contexts**: Kept existing setup-specific prompts (`PromptYesNoSetupAsync`) that appropriately don't show cancel options during initial configuration
+  - **Test contexts**: Updated test prompts to use cancellable versions for better user experience
+  - **Fixed prompt locations**:
+    - Model selection prompts in non-setup contexts (lines 1118, 1139, 1153)
+    - Test prompts for testing prompt behavior (lines 2819, 2822)
+    - Configuration save prompts (line 2599)
+    - Directory creation and continuation prompts (lines 5365, 5399)
+    - Provider configuration prompts (line 6722)
+    - AI provider selection prompts (line 7484)
+    - API key update prompts (line 7746)
+    - Model selection in provider contexts (lines 7927, 7978, 8025)
+  - **Cancellation handling**: Added proper null handling for cancelled operations (`== true`, `!= true`, `== null`)
+  - **Context preservation**: Setup contexts continue to use non-cancellable prompts appropriately
+- **Verification**: Build successful with 0 errors/warnings, application functionality preserved
+- **Date Completed**: 2025-09-07

 ### 🏠 Fix Main Menu Display on Return (2024-08-22)
 - **Task**: Ensure complete main menu is displayed when returning from submenus